PhoenixGlobal/APEX-Mainnet-Node/README.md

 > chmod +x run.sh

-Then install the core:
+Then install the core and configure the settings:

-> ./install.sh
+> sh install.sh -h "your-public-ip" -k (optional) "your-producer-key"

 Then run the core:

-> ./run.sh
+> sh run.sh